dasiema/Movetec-Bulk_SMS_API-Example-.NET/README.md

 # Movetec Bulk_SMS_API Example .NET
- In this project I briefly demonstrate how to send an SMS to any obile carier in Kenya using the Movetec SMS API.
+ In this project I briefly demonstrate how to send an SMS to any mobile carier in Kenya using the Movetec SMS API.

  Here I create an API Class Library with parameters to the Movetec Bulk SMS API and reference it to a sample ASP.NET web application.